cmitsakopoulos/Paris-Saclay_Notes/Structural_Genomics/Project/Project.md

 - SRA mostly contains reads of 100bp, therefore we get the results we see in GENE2.txt; so we would have to find an organism in SRA, to which we find hits normally with BLAST, then reconstruct the sequence of that organism, then run BLAST again.

+- Consult Grain Genes for information on wheat genes

+- DNA Subway, another tool to annotate a genomic sequence